GET IN TOUCH

 How long does a Minnesota tax lien stay on record?

 A Minnesota tax lien remains active for ten years from the original filing date unless renewed by the Department of Revenue.
 Renewal extends enforceability for another ten years but does not reset the filing date.
-Even after release, the lien may still appear in public record searches for several years, affecting credit or property transactions until the record is fully updated.
+Even after release, the lien may still appear in public-record searches for several years until filing records are updated.
+Because Minnesota tax liens are not reported to consumer credit bureaus, no bureau dispute is necessary—only verification of the public-record filing status is required.

 Can a Minnesota tax lien affect my federal refund?